qut-dmrc/encrypt_all_the_things/presentation.md

 # Group activity!

 Get your keybase account with the invitation code we've sent you and encrypt a message to somebody else in this workshop.
 Send it to their email address.
+Decrypt a message that someone sends you.

 Note:
 * FIXME: I think we need to add screenshots & instructions for this?
 Or demo it - need a slide for the demo then I think.